ecmwf/earthkit-data/docs/guide/sources.rst

 .. py:function:: from_source("forcings", source_or_dataset=None, *, request={}, **kwargs)
   :noindex:

   :param source_or_dataset: the input data.
-Can the object returned from :py:func:`from_source` or a FieldLists.
+It can the object returned from :py:func:`from_source` or a FieldLists.
 If it is None a :ref:`data-sources-lod` source is built from the ``request``.
 The first field in this data is used a template to build the forcing fields.
   :type source_or_dataset: Source, FieldList or None
-  :param request: if ``True``, all the data is read into memory from a stream.
-Used when ``stream=True``. *New in version 0.8.0*
+  :param request: specify the request
+  :type request: dict
   :param dict **kwargs: other keyword arguments specifying the request

-  The ``memory`` source will read data from a memory buffer.
-Currently it only works for a ``buffer`` storing a single :ref:`grib` message or CoverageJson data.
-The result is a FieldList object storing all the data in memory.
+  The ``forcings`` source generate forcings fields.

 .. _data-sources-lod: